What Is Covered

-Policies start around $475, and vary based on several factors including state, number of participants, and additional options you might choose.
+Yoga studio insurance cost starts around $475 – $566, and vary based on several factors including state, number of participants, and additional options you might choose.

-This is the best application for you if any of the following apply:
+This insurance for yoga studios is best for you if you have any of these characteristics:

-- You have less than three years’ experience owning a studio
+- Less than 3 yrs’ experience owning a studio

 - Want affordable sexual abuse and molestation coverage

-- Management has minimum of 3 years’ experience
+- Have a minimum 3 years’ experience managing a studio

 A couple considerations indicate you should add on Sexual Abuse and Molestation coverage: